IPod Classic: iPod with color display

-5th generation ("iPod Video")
+5th generation ("iPod with video")

 The fifth-generation iPod was introduced on October 12, 2005, shortly after the introduction of the iPod Nano.
 The fifth-generation iPod featured a 2.5" 320×240 QVGA screen and a smaller Click Wheel.
 It was the first iPod to be able to play videos.

-The fifth-generation iPod, sometimes colloquially known as the iPod Video, is the first iPod to be available in an alternative color scheme in a non-special-edition form, as a black option was added alongside "Signature iPod White", and marked the second full redesign of the iPod's aesthetic with its re-arranged proportions, its return to a fully flat front plate, and its more rounded rear casing.
+The fifth-generation iPod, sometimes known as the "iPod with video", is the first iPod to be available in an alternative color scheme in a non-special-edition form, as a black option was added alongside "Signature iPod White", and marked the second full redesign of the iPod's aesthetic with its re-arranged proportions, its return to a fully flat front plate, and its more rounded rear casing.
 The 4-pin remote port was removed as well, causing backwards compatibility issues with certain accessories.
 A 30 GB model was offered for US$299 and a 60 GB model was offered for US$399.
 The fifth-generation iPod was also offered in the U2 special edition for US$349 with 30 GB.
 The fifth-generation iPod was the last model to have a plastic face.

 The fifth-generation iPod was updated on September 12, 2006; this model is officially known as "iPod (Late 2006)", and is unofficially referred to as "5th generation enhanced" and "5.5th generation".
 This update included a brighter screen, longer video playback time, improved video decoding hardware, newly designed earphones and a search feature.
 An iTunes installation CD was also no longer bundled, requiring users to download iTunes from Apple's website.
 The 60GB model was replaced with an 80 GB model, and prices were cut by US$50 for both the 30 GB (US$249) and the 80 GB (US$349) models.
 Gapless playback and support for iPod games was enabled on all fifth-generation iPods through a firmware update released at the same time.

-The fifth-generation iPod plays video in MPEG-4 (up to 480p 2.5 Mbit/s) and H.264 (up to 240p, 768 kbit/s, baseline profile level 1.3 only) formats.
+The fifth-generation iPod has a Broadcom BCM2722 VideoCore 2 graphics processor which provides acceleration to play video in MPEG-4 (up to 480p 2.5 Mbit/s) and H.264 (up to 240p, 768 kbit/s, baseline profile level 1.3 only) formats.

 The enhanced fifth-generation iPod, as well as firmware 1.2 for its predecessor, upgrade H.264 support to 480p 1.5 Mbit/s.

 As is the case for music, video content such as TV shows, podcasts, music videos, and movies may be purchased from the iTunes Store (with DRM, with rental options launched later), or sourced externally and imported via iTunes.

 Videos or photo slideshows may be played from the fifth-generation iPod on a television set, projector or monitor with the use of the Apple Composite AV cable or via an older dock providing an S-Video output.
 It is also possible to obtain composite video from the headphone jack, using an iPod AV Cable or generic equivalent (appropriately wired TRRS minijack), a feature removed from the following generation.